vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-04-ut-it.md

       .body("id", equalTo(whisky.getId()));
   // Delete the bottle
   delete("/api/whiskies/" + whisky.getId()).then().assertThat().statusCode(204);
-  // Check that the resrouce is not available anymore get("/api/whiskies/" + whisky.getId()).then()
+  // Check that the resource is not available anymore get("/api/whiskies/" + whisky.getId()).then()
       .assertThat()
       .statusCode(404);